MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/Instructions/Labs/LAB[PL-900]_MXXLab04_Power_Automate.md

 Throughout this course you will build applications and perform automation to enable the Bellows College administration and security personnel to manage and control access to the buildings on campus.

-In this lab, you will create we will now design a PowerApps canvas app that the inspectors will use in the field on their mobile devices.
-Canvas apps are low code apps that can be designed for a tablet or mobile phone layouts.
-You will build a two-screen canvas app that allows inspectors quickly access and process the inspections.
+In this lab, you will create Power Automate flows to automate various parts of the campus visits.

 High-level lab steps
 ======================

-We will follow the below schema to design the canvas app:

--   Create the app using the tablet form factor

--   Connect to Common Data Service as a data source

--   Configure a gallery control to show the pending appointments

--   Use a CDS view to populate the gallery

--   Configure a detail page with appointment info

--   Handle checking-in the inspection results to CDS

--   Export the solution with the data model and apps and import it to the “Production” environment

-The first screen in the application will show all Pending Inspections for the logged in Inspector.
-The second screen lets the inspector update the selected Inspection.
+The following have been identified as requirements you must implement to complete the project.

+* The unique code assigned to each visitor must be made available to them prior to the visits.
+* Security personnel needs to receive notifications of visitors overstaying their scheduled timeslots.

 ## Prerequisites

+* Data Model created in Lab01 <href goes here?>
+* Campus staff canvas app created in Lab02 <href goes here?>

 Things to consider before you begin
 -----------------------------------

--   What information would a security officer need quick access to?

 -

-Exercise \#1: Create Canvas App
+Exercise \#1: Create Visit Notification flow
 ===============================

-**Objective:** In this exercise, you will create a canvas app.
+**Objective:** In this exercise, you will create a Power Automate flow that implements the requirement.
+Visitor notification is done using email.
+Notification includes the unique code assigned to the visit.

-Task \#1: Create Canvas App
+Task \#1: Create flow
 ---------------------------

-1. Open the Permit Management solution.
+1. Open the Campus Management solution.

     -   Sign in to <https://make.powerapps.com>